-D0 keep young children, animals and those not wearing eye protection away from the experimental area.

-DO always wear eye protection.

-DO store experimental sets out of reach of children under 10 years of age.

-DO clean all equipment after use.

-DO make sure that all containers are fully closed and properly stored after use.

-DO wash hands after carrying out experiments.

-DO dispose of chemicals in accordance with local and national regulations.

-DO ensure that all empty containers are disposed of properly.

-DO NOT use equipment which has not been supplied with the set or recommended in the instructions for use.

-DO NOT eat, drink or smoke in the experimental area.

-DO NOT allow chemicals to come into contact with the eyes or mouth.

-DO NOT replace foodstuffs in original container.
+- D0 keep young children, animals and those not wearing eye protection away from the experimental area.
+D0 always wear eye protection. - DO store experimental sets out of reach of children under 10 years of age. - DO clean all equipment after use. - DO make sure that all containers are fully closed and properly stored after use. - DO wash hands after carrying out experiments. - DO dispose of chemicals in accordance with local and national regulations. - DO NOT use equipment which has not been supplied with the set or recommended in the instructions for use. - DO NOT eat, drink or smoke in the experimental area. - DO NOT allow chemicals to come into contact with the eyes or mouth. - DO NOT replace foodstuffs in original container.
 Dispose of immediately.

-STORE this experimental set and the final crystal(s) out of reach of children under 10 years of age.

-DO NOT apply any substances or solutions to the body.

-DO NOT grow crystals where food or drink is handled or in bedrooms.

-TAKE CARE while handling hot water and hot solutions.

-ENSURE that during the growing of crystals, the container with the liquid is out of reach of children under 10 years of age.